cjsb/voxel-filtered-appearance/README.md

 # Voxel-based Representations for Improved Filtered Appearance
 [[Project page]](https://cjsb.github.io/hpg2023/)

-Repository for **"Voxel-based Representations for Improved Filtered Appearance"**, published at **HPG 2023** by Caio Brito, Pierre Poulin, Veronica Teichrieb
+Repository for **"Voxel-based Representations for Improved Filtered Appearance"**, published at **High Performance Graphics (HPG) 2023** by Caio Brito, Pierre Poulin, Veronica Teichrieb

 ## Installation

 To use our code in your projects you will need to add [CUDA](https://developer.nvidia.com/cuda-toolkit), [EIGEN](https://eigen.tuxfamily.org/index.php?title=Main_Page) and [pcg32](https://github.com/wjakob/pcg32) to your project.

-After that, include all '.h' files to your project.
-The representations (Virtual Mesh and Subgrig of Opacities) can be found in 'representations.h' file.
+After that, include all `.h` and `.cuh` files in your project.
+The representations (Virtual Mesh and Subgrig of Opacities) can be found in the `representations.h` file.

 ## Usage

-See 'main.cpp' contains an example on how to use our code to build the representation and how to use it in shading and to compute occlusion.
+See `main.cpp` contains an example of how to use our code to build the representation and how to use it in shading and to compute occlusion.

 ## Citations
 Please cite our paper if this code contributes to an academic publication using the following bibtex reference: